-Before my students set up their lap books and Google Slides presentations, I explained that our project sharing would be different because “brilliance had come to me during spinning class!”
-Usually it is on a run or in the shower…
+The images here are from a time when we were finalizing our February book projects.
+Before my students set up their lap books and Google Slides presentations, I explained that our project sharing would be different this time.

 Next, we talked about how it feels to get an authentic compliment and examples of compliments that WOULD and WOULD NOT be thoughtful and meaningful.

-The only prep work I had to do was create and copy a class spread sheet with student names with a column for compliments.
+The only prep work I had to do was create and copy a class spreadsheet with student names and a column for compliments.
 It doesn’t get much easier…

 Finally, students grabbed a clipboard, their class list, and got down to work.
 I have never seen my students take a job more seriously.
 They read, reflected, and complimented.

-At the end of our presentations, I collected the compliment lists from my students to check their thoughtful remarks.
-I am so impressed by the authentic praise my students gave to one another.
+At the end of our presentations, I collected the peer feedback lists from my students to check their thoughtful remarks.
+I was so impressed by the authentic praise my students gave to one another.

-Tomorrow, each student will be given an envelope with their name on it.
-When students are finished with their spelling pre-test, they will cut up their compliment lists and distribute their compliments to their peers.
+After reviewing the feedback, I give each student an envelope with their name on it the next day.
+When students complete their morning work, they will cut up their compliment lists and distribute their compliments to their peers.
 Each student will walk away from our book project work with 24-peer compliments.

-This was a last minute idea that I will use again and again because it was so effective for my students.
-Book projects and future presentations will be far more focused and reflective by incorporating this peer feedback strategy.
+This was a last-minute idea that I will continue to use in my classroom because it was so effective for my students.
+While I implemented this idea while teaching 4th grade, it has been easy to modify for my current 7th grade classroom.
+Book projects and presentations are now far more focused and reflective by incorporating this peer feedback strategy.

 Happy Teaching!